lawndoc/IsoTor/README.md

 # IsoTor

+***Deprecated:*** I have abandoned this project and decided to help maintain another similar one at [DomiStyle/docker-tor-browser](https://github.com/DomiStyle/docker-tor-browser).

 This project is not working yet.
 I'm still trying to successfully get torbrowser-launcher to work correctly during the verification step.

 ## Remote Tor browser